LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * differences between jobs with the same name.

-* jobs overriden: an "extra" job, if it has the same name as a shared job, overrides the shared job.
+* overridden jobs: an "extra" job, if it has the same name as a shared job, overrides the shared job.

 * jobs present only in one of the two projects.